algolia/docsearch/docs/src/who-can-apply.md

 title: Who can apply?
 ---

-DocSearch was built from the ground up with the idea of improving search on large technical documentation.
+We built DocSearch from the ground up with the idea of improving search on large technical documentation.
 For that reason, we are offering a free hosting version to all online technical documentation.

-We're always sad to have to turn down applications, but with the number of requests we receive everyday, we've had to focus on several criteria.
+We're always sad to have to turn down applications, but with the number of requests we receive everyday, we've had to focus on fair criteria.
 We hope you understand.

 ## The checklist

-To have your request validated, we'll ask that you validate all the following points.
+To have your request validated, we'll ask that you check all the following points.

 - You must be the **owner** of the website, or at least have the power to update